Last updated 5 February 2019

 Despite federal control of industrial relations, there are still some elements of the working relationship that continue to be regulated by state legislation.

-In Queensland, a compulsory workers’ compensation scheme is provided by the Workers’ Compensation Act, requiring all employers to insure their employees against injury or illness occurring at work, or in circumstances that are considered to be work related.
-Similarly, the Anti-discrimination Act and WHS Act also apply to employees in the federal system.
+In Queensland, a compulsory workers’ compensation scheme is provided by the WCR Act, requiring all employers to insure their employees against injury or illness occurring at work, or in circumstances that are considered to be work related.
+Similarly, the Anti-discrimination Act and the WHS Act also apply to employees in the federal system.